Night Life (Willie Nelson song): Later recordings

 The song was covered by several other artists including Aretha Franklin, B.B.
 King, Dottie West, Don Ho, and Rusty Draper.
 It was a recurring staple of B.B.
 King's career, being featured on the live album Blues Is King and a single released around the same time.
 King later re-recorded it on Love Me Tender as a medley with "Please Send Me Someone to Love" (this medley is also featured on Live at the Apollo).
 Finally, on Deuces Wild, B.B. performed the song as a duet with Willie Nelson himself.

 Dolly Parton performed the song on television twice: on her 1970s variety show Dolly!, and again on her 1980s variety show Dolly.

+George Jones and Waylon Jennings have recorded "Night Life" together as a duet.
+This was featured on George Jones' 1979 duets studio album titled "My Very Special Guests".

 Crystal Gayle performed Night Life, accompanied by B.B.
 King on guitar, on her first CBS TV show, The Crystal Gayle Special (1979).

 The song "Night Life," on the 1974 Thin Lizzy album Nightlife, borrows the title and chorus of the Willie Nelson song, but Thin Lizzy lead singer Phil Lynott is credited as the song's sole writer.

 A version recorded by Nelson and trumpeter Danny Davis in 1979 reached number 20 on the Billboard Hot Country Singles chart in 1980, and number 9 on the RPM Country Tracks chart.
 A cover by B.J.
 Thomas peaked at number 59 on the Billboard Hot Country Singles chart in 1986.
 David Lee Roth released the song as a single from his 1994 album Your Filthy Little Mouth.
 Aretha Franklin released a cover on her 1998 album The Delta Meets Detroit.